stfc/PSyclone/doc/developer_guide/transformations.rst

 OpenMP Tasking
 ==============
-OpenMP tasking is supported in PSyclone, currently by the combination of the :ref:`OMPTaskloopTrans` and the :ref:`OMPTaskwaitTrans`.
+OpenMP tasking is supported in PSyclone, currently by the combination of the `OMPTaskloopTrans` and the `OMPTaskwaitTrans`.
-Dependency analysis and handling is done by the :ref:`OMPTaskwaitTrans`, which uses its own `get_forward_dependence` function to compute them.
+Dependency analysis and handling is done by the `OMPTaskwaitTrans`, which uses its own `get_forward_dependence` function to compute them.

 get_forward_dependence